-If your bino budget is $300, you really can't do better than the Nikon Monarch 5 8x42.
-These bins manage to provide high end optical quality and impressive brightness whilst shielding themselves from the astronomical prices you can easily run into when shopping for a quality set of optics.
+In its price range, you really can't do better than the Nikon Monarch 5 8x42.
+These bins manage to provide high-end optical quality and impressive brightness whilst shielding themselves from the astronomical prices you can easily run into when shopping for a quality set of optics.
 Nikon also paid attention to the small touches with these bins, designing a nice and smooth focus knob and using a grippy rubber coating that makes them feel secure in your hands no matter what type of grip you like to use.
 The aspects of these bins you could call average are the close focus range and the field of view, both of which are nothing to write home about.
 Most people probably won't care too much about these aspects, but if you do you might want to check out the Vortex Diamondback 8x42.
 These bins are just as clear and only slightly less bright than the Monarch 5, but have a better close focus range and wider field of view.

 Nikon Monarch 5 8x42 Review